Regulations for an EMI License in Latvia

 Services Allowed Under an EMI License

-• Issuance of e-money and maintenance of e-wallet balances
+• Issuance of electronic money and maintenance of e-wallet balances

-• Execution of payments: SCT/SCT-Inst/SDD, card-based payments, standing orders
+• SEPA payments, card-based payments, direct debits and standing orders

 Services Allowed Under a Payment Institution (PI) License